 About the Journal

 Clean Energy Science and Technology (CEST, eISSN: 2972-4910) is an international open access peer-reviewed journal.
-The journal aims to publish high-quality authoritative and interdisciplinary perspectives in the form of original research articles, review articles, and case studies in a wide range of fields, including biomass, solar energy wind and marine energy, geothermal, hydrogen and clean nuclear energy.
-Innovative research and reviews on the conversion and storage of clean energy, materials, equipment and safety, system optimisation, development and application, and clean energy policy are also welcome.
+The journal aims to publish high-quality, authoritative, and interdisciplinary insights in the form of original research article, review, commentary and more types in a wide range of fields, including biomass, solar energy, smart energy, wind and marine energy, hydrogen, the conversion and storage of clean energy, materials, equipment and safety, system optimisation, development and application, and clean energy policy, etc.

 Journal Abbreviation: